hylo-lang/Lotsawa/LeoForest.md

 - Given a Leo item L in set I with transition symbol T

-  - L has a (unique) related Earley item M in set I, with postdot symbol T, called the **penultimate of** L.
+  - L has a related Earley item M, called the **penultimate of** L, the unique Earley item in set I with postdot symbol T.
   - L is called the **Leo item of** M.
   - The sole **predot origin of** L is that of M's Leo predecessor, if any, or else it is I.
-  - The presence of L causes any completions with predecessor M to be omitted from the chart.
+  - The presence of L causes any completions with mainstem M to be omitted from the chart.
   - M is  the tail of all derivation paths for completions omitted due to L.

 ## Parse Trees and Derivation Paths

+- Given a (stored or omitted) completion C with LHS X with origin I in earleme K,

+  - **Trees(X, I, K)** is the set of all parse trees for X over [I, K) (defined below)

+  - Given a derivation path P=D₀...Dⱼ of C

+    - Given Dᵤ, an element of P

+      - **start(Dᵤ)** is defined to be the earleme of Dᵤ
+      - **end(Dᵤ)** is defined to be the earleme of Dᵤ₊₁ if it exists, and K otherwise.
+      - **Subtrees(Dᵤ)** is a set of parse trees for Dᵤ's postdot symbol Y.
+        - if Y is a terminal, {Y, start(Dᵤ), end(Dᵤ)}
+        - otherwise, **Trees(Y, start(Dᵤ), end(Dᵤ))**

+    - **ChildTreeTuples(P, K)** is the cross-product of the sets Subtrees(Dᵤ) for u in 0...j
+    - **DTrees(P, K)** is defined to be the set of trees having root {X, I, K} and children given by an element of ChildTreeTuples

+  - **Trees(X, I, K)** is the union of the (disjoint) sets DTrees(P, K) for every derivation path P of C

+Given a derivation path P=D₀...Dⱼ of a symbol X recognized over earlemes [I, K)

+- P represents a subset of parse trees for X over [I, K), **Trees(P, K)**.

-The set of parse trees for a completion (stored or omitted) is its set of derivation paths
+The set of all parse trees for X over [I, K), **Trees(X, I, K)** is the union of the (disjoint) sets Trees(P, K) for all such P.

+Given a derivation path P = :
+- *Trees(P, K)* is defined as the set of trees produced by

+  the
+  - Each element Dᵤ represents a set R of parse subtrees for Dᵤ's postdot symbol Y over earlemes [U, V) where V is:
+    - the earleme of Dᵤ₊₁ if any
+    - K otherwise.

+  - if the postdot symbol Y of Dᵤ is a terminal, R is just {Y}
+  - Otherwise, it is the set of trees formed by the

+corresponds to a distinct
+set of parse trees for that symbol over I, J.

+Each element E of D corresponds to a set of parse trees for E's postdot symbol

+Each element

 Given a